Harlem River Greenway (Bronx)

 View the presentation from the April 26 Workshop.

-On a map of the Bronx where it borders the Harlem River, a multicolored arrow illustrates three portions of a future Harlem River Greenway in the Bronx: 1) Macombs Dam Bridge to Randall's Island Connector, 2) University Heights Bridge to Macombs Dam Bridge and 3) Van Cortlandt Park to University Heights Bridge.
+On a map of the western Bronx where it borders the Harlem River, a multicolored arrow illustrates two portions of a future Harlem River Greenway in the Bronx: 1) Van Cortlandt Park to the High Bridge, and 2) the High Bridge to Randall's Island Park.